-Hong Kong protesters hold pro-democracy rallies in last hours of 2019
+Hong Kong protesters stage New Year marches, little festive cheer

-HONG KONG (Reuters) - Thousands of protesters briefly blocked one of Hong Kong’s main roads on New Year’s Eve after forming human chains across the city and marching through shopping malls, urging people not to give up the fight for democracy in 2020.
+HONG KONG (Reuters) - Hong Kong protesters formed giant human chains and marched through shopping malls on New Year’s Eve, urging people not to give up the fight for democracy in 2020.

-The protesters fled when police came to clear the road of objects such as umbrellas, street furniture and the metal skeleton of a Christmas tree decoration but then occupied other parts of the road.
-At least one man was arrested.
+Police were out in force to quell any unrest and authorities canceled the popular midnight fireworks for the first time in a decade, citing security concerns.

-Authorities had canceled the popular midnight fireworks for the first time in a decade, citing security concerns.
 A “Symphony of Lights” was planned instead, involving projections on the city’s tallest skyscrapers after a countdown to midnight.

 “This year there are no fireworks, but there will probably be tear gas somewhere,” said 25-year-old IT worker Sam.
 “For us it’s not really New Year’s Eve.
 We have to resist every day.”